awslearn1/raws-bootcamp-cruddur-2023/journal/week2.md

 [commit link]() shows adding the instrument x-ray to docker-compose.yml

-**7.** ran docker compose up
+**7.** ran docker compose up -d

-- evidenced in docker container for X-Ray logs that segment was sent to X-Ray: olley
+- Before you can see the x-ray trace

+- Connect to the Back-end URL from the Gitpod in the ports tab by appending /api/activities/home

+- take you to the API page that is hosting the backend for our home_activities.py

+- Refresh it few times

+- **then Go AWS Console, X-Ray > New Console > CloudWatch > Traces > Run Query**

-- X-Ray trace appeared in AWS X-Ray console when clicked on Traces: nickda
+- X-Ray trace appeared in AWS X-Ray console
+-
+- PHOTO not taken

+- Click on a trace

+- PHOTO not taken